compalmanel/WavesLPoSTools/README.md

 * **feeAssetId**: if you're using simple asset transfer transactions you can choose the asset that will be used to pay for the transaction fee, it needs to be a [sponsored asset](https://docs.wavesplatform.com/en/proposals/sponsored-transactions.html), mass transfers are paid only in Waves;
 * **fee**: the fee amount in case of using a [sponsored transaction](https://docs.wavesplatform.com/en/proposals/sponsored-transactions.html).
 After saving your configuration you can starting using the scripts.
+* **batchSize**: the amounts of blocks that will be fetched with every call to the node API when updating the blockchain information
 ## Updating the blockchain information
 Information about generated blocks and active leases is saved into a database file.
 A [SQLite](https://www.sqlite.org/index.html) database is used.
 This engine is very efficient in terms of speed, used disk space and memory consumption.